Convex-Dev/design/docs/cad/011_errors/README.md

 This construct has several notable features:
 - Sub-expressions are executed in turn until the *first one that succeeds* (completes without an error).
-- Each sub-expression is *atomic* - either it succeeds, or in the case of an error, the whole subexpression is rolled back.
-This is important protection to ensure that code causing an error does not result in inconsisent state from partically completed operations.
+- Each sub-expression is *atomic* - either it succeeds, or in the case of an error, the whole sub-expression is rolled back.
+This is important protection to ensure that code causing an error does not result in inconsistent state from partially completed operations.
 - The whole `try` expression can only fail if the last sub-expression fails (or an uncatchable error like `:JUICE` is thrown)

 NOTE: Originally catching errors was not allowed in the CVM, because of the fears that the security and integrity of smart contracts would be at risk if error recovery was mishandled.
 This risk is largely mitigated by the "rollback" behaviour implemented in the `try` construct.